joakimk/solokit/README.markdown

     mkdir -p public_keys
     echo "your key" > public_keys/your_key@computer.pub

-By default this setup assumes that you can login to root on the server using your ssh key but the Chef class also supports running chef as a normal user.
+By default this setup assumes that you can login to root on the server using your ssh key but Solokit also supports running chef as a normal user (with some modifications to solo.rb).